 2. Save enough money for a down payment in preparation for your loan.
 Bad credit auto loans usually require down payments, and the larger the down payment is, the less risk the bad credit auto financing lender is taking.
 You may be able to trade in a vehicle to put money towards your bad credit auto loan.

 Don't be afraid to approach lenders about a bad credit auto loan, and don't assume that only "buy here pay here" dealerships will work with you.
 Feel free to shop around and find a loan with terms that work well for you.
-Then pay your loans on time, monitor your credit score for six months, and consider refinancing your bad credit auto loan at a lower rate once your credit score has improved.
+Then pay your loans on time, monitor your credit score, and consider refinancing your bad credit auto loan at a lower rate once your credit score has improved.

 A bad credit score won’t necessarily cut you out of the auto loan process.
 You can still qualify for a loan and buy a car with poor credit; but the payments, interest rate and terms will vary.
 Before you walk into the dealer, arm yourself with a list of questions to ask about your bad credit auto loan.What is the minimum down payment?

 Just because a buyer needs bad credit auto financing doesn’t always mean they’ll need a high down payment.
-Despite the traditional advice of spending 20%, an Edmunds analysis found the average down payment on a car was actually 10.4%.
 Minimum down payments will vary depending on your dealer and what type of bad credit auto loan you need.

-Auto loans can vary in length for buyers with bad credit auto financing, but usually run thirty-six months.
-It's possible the terms will be shorter or a little longer depending on your dealer and any negotiations that take place over your bad credit auto loan financing.What kind of car will I qualify for?
+Auto loans can vary in length for buyers with bad credit auto financing.
+The specific terms will depend on your dealer and any negotiations that take place over your bad credit auto loan financing.What kind of car will I qualify for?

 It’s not uncommon to hear stories about people with bad credit auto financing being shown a different selection of cars than other buyers.
 Ask in advance if you will have any vehicle restrictions and what type of car you can expect to qualify for.